verisimilitude20201/system-design/Rate_Limiter/design_a_rate_limiter.md

 ### Fixed window counter
 1. Increment a counter on the basis of the incoming requests.
 This is same as the token bucket algorithm without refill only thing is we increment counter from 0 (initially)
 2. One disadvantage is we can have more number of requests at the nearing end of the limit

+### Sliding logs
+1. Keep a key in redis as the username
+2. For every request, add an entry to a list keyed at that array.
+Each request will also have a timestamp.
+3. Filter out all older entries less than the last minute.
+4. If the count of the remaining entries is less than the allowed number of tokens per minute, then the system can take in additional requests.
+IF not, we reject any additional
+5. Here the number of entries = Number of requests.
+Also if there are a million users in the system, we would need to store a million keys for each user containing a similar list of requests.

+### Sliding Window counter.
+1. This is a memory optimized solution over sliding logs.
+2. Maintain a similar list to sliding logs.
+3. In that list, maintain a count of how many requests arrive at that second along with the timestamp.
+Let's take an example.

+#### Sliding Window counter
+Imagine that the request rate is 10 requests per minute for U1

+1. 1st request 11:01:01

+    U1 = [(11:01:01, 01)]

+2. 2nd request 11:01:01
+U1 = [(11:01:01, 02)]

+3. 4 requests come in at 11:01:15
+ U1 = [(11:01:01, 02), (11:01:15, 4)]

+ After receiving each request, we need to update this list and compute the last minute count of requests from this array.
+Delete any additional requests from this array before the last one minute.
+For example: In this case delete all requests <= 10:59:59

 #### Example execution
 Only 5 tokens per minute are allowed